Facebook to revise terms of service to include more privacy language

-SAN FRANCISCO (Reuters) - Facebook Inc (FB.O) said on Wednesday it planned to revise the written policies that people agree to when they use the social network, adding language about the protection of personal data as it prepares to comply with a strict new European law.
+SAN FRANCISCO, April 4 (Reuters) - Facebook Inc said on Wednesday it planned to revise the written policies that people agree to when they use the social network, adding language about the protection of personal data as it prepares to comply with a strict new European law.

 Facebook said it was publishing draft revisions of two documents that apply worldwide, its terms of service and its data policy, and was seeking feedback on them in advance of making them final.